Crotch Sniffing: Crude or Customary?

-It might be time to teach your dog some boundaries.
+Is it time to teach your dog some boundaries?

-Your instinct might be to suppress this kind of behavior but it’s important to understand that it’s perfectly appropriate in dog speak.
+Your instinct might be to suppress this kind of behavior, but it’s important to understand that crotch sniffing is perfectly appropriate in dog speak.
 Dogs are still dogs, even though you consider them part of your family.
 Understanding why they perform certain behaviors (like crotch smelling) will make it easier to know what’s normal and what’s not.
 Keep reading to learn what to do about a crotch-sniffing dog.

 Born to Sniff